 The limb is kept elevated on a pillow with the knee joint kept in about 5 to 10 degrees of flexion with the help of a rolled towel or a small pillow behind the knee.

-Exercises at ankle and static quadriceps exercises are started the same day.
+Exercises of the ankle and static quadriceps exercises are started the same day.

 Knee bending exercises are started after 24-48 hours after removal of suction drain.
 The patient may be put on continues physiotherapy.

-Quadriceps strengthening are continued and weight bearing is gradually added.
+Quadriceps strengthening is continued and weight bearing is gradually added.